 2°C, 4°C, 10°C?

-Climate models predict we’re currently on track for a heating of somewhere between 3°C and 4°C for 2100, although bear in mind that these are global average temperatures – at the poles and over land (where people live), the increase may be double that.
+Climate models predict we’re currently on track for a heating of somewhere between 3°C and 4°C, although keep in mind that these are global average temperatures – at the poles and over land (where people live), the increase may be double that.
 Predictions are tricky, however, as temperatures depend on how sensitive the climate is to carbon dioxide (CO2).

 Most models assume that it is not very sensitive – that’s where the lower 3°C comes from – but a whole new set of models to be published in 2021 finds much greater sensitivity.
 They put heating at around 5°C by the end of the century, meaning people could be experiencing as much as 10°C of heating over land.